webix-hub/gitbook-webix-jet/details/plugins.md

 This plugin simplifies your life if you plan to create a menu.
 The plugin sets URLs for menu options, buttons or other controls you plan to use for showing subviews.
 Also, there's no need to provide handlers to restore the state of the menu on page reload or URL change.
 The right menu item is highlighted automatically.

-Let's create a familiar toolbar with a segmented button and use the plugin:
+Let's create a toolbar with a segmented button and use the plugin:

 ~~~js
 /* sources/views/toolbar.js */